COP26 Glasgow generated significant commitments, but how can these pledges be translated into measurable action?

 Being able to act on deforestation as it happens by sending people directly to the highest priority areas, makes law enforcement with limited resources much more efficient and affordable.
 Independent evidence builds trust.

-5. Empower local and Indigenous communities
+5. Empower local and indigenous communities

-Last but certainly not least – local and Indigenous communities play a key role in the stewardship of forests – especially in areas where law enforcement is absent or failing.
+Lastly, local and Indigenous communities play a key role in the stewardship of forests – especially in areas where law enforcement is absent or failing.

 With satellite-identified high-risk deforestation locations, we can find the communities that need the most help to join the global fight and show donors where to direct their support.
 Our experience in Brazil, Colombia, and Malaysia shows that data and technology helps to accelerate the engagement of local and Indigenous communities in monitoring to reduce environmental threats.

 An independent study into our work found that technology-based forest monitoring can lead to up to a 51% decrease in deforestation.
-What gets measured gets done.

 Unfortunately, effective initiatives such as the Forest Forces Foundation – supporting Indigenous communities and forest defenders on the ground at the illegal deforestation frontline in the Brazilian Amazon – remain underfunded.
 They do the hard and dangerous work, under police protection.